jasongauvin/wikiPatern/README.md

 ![Go](https://github.com/jasongauvin/wikiPattern/workflows/Go/badge.svg?branch=master)

-This repository is to train on design patterns, this iteration is about the MVC design pattern.
+This repository is a small training on design patterns, this iteration is about the MVC design pattern.

+The project comes with a front-end that you can access through : `localhost:8000`

+>Some features are presented but are not working yet: Thumbnails, Popular articles list, Likes, Tags, and SearchBar.

+>Working features: HomePage, Article list, CRUD for articles, Comments on articles and export articles on CSV and XLSX formats.
 ---
 ## Install